| Chart reference | Description |

 About Tailscale

-Tailscale is a convenient mesh network VPN service that powers encrypted peer-to-peer private network communication.
+Tailscale is a mesh network VPN service that powers encrypted peer-to-peer private network communication.
 With native support for Kubernetes and a Kubernetes Operator, Tailscale is a popular choice for securely accessing in-cluster resources and the Kubernetes API server without exposing them publicly.
-To function optimally in the CKS environment, CoreWeave packages a bespoke version of the tailscale-operator Helm chart, and a CoreWeave-specific container image.Usage
+To work well in the CKS environment, CoreWeave packages a customized version of the tailscale-operator Helm chart and a CoreWeave-specific container image.Usage

 Edit your Tailnet policy JSON for use with CKS.
 The following sections outline the recommended changes to your Tailnet configuration.Tailnet ipPool